sszabo11/spreadsheet-app-rust/README.md

 # 📝 Terminal Spreadsheet App 🦀

-Welcome to the Terminal Spreadsheet App, a Rust-powered, low-level, terminal-based spreadsheet application! 🚀
+Terminal spreadsheet app! 🚀

 ## 🎉 Features

 - **Keyboard Navigation**: Use arrow keys to move between cells effortlessly.
-- **Custom Cell Colors**: Highlight cells with custom colors for better visibility.
 - **Text Editing**: Enter and edit text directly in any cell.
 - **Minimal Flicker**: Optimized rendering to minimize flicker during screen updates.
 - **Simple formulas**: Currently Sum and Product formulas work to a range of cells.
 - **Commands (In progress)**: Enter command mode to execute tasks.
 Currently, only `:w` (save) works.
 - **Save and load cells from database**: Automatically loads cell data from the database and saves it using the `:w` command.
+- **View create and delete sheets**: Home page shows all sheets and ability to create or delete spreadsheets.

 ## 🏗️ Still working progress
 - I still want to include all the future features listed below
-- Still very buggy
+- Still a bit buggy
+- May not work on all terminals

 ## 🛠️ Installation